Offset Has Warrant Out For His Arrest For Felony Charge

-A warrant has been issued for Offset’s arrest, for felony a felony charge stemming from a fan altercation last week reports TMZ.
+A warrant has been issued for Offset’s arrest, for a felony charge stemming from a fan altercation last week, reports TMZ.

-Last Monday Offset was pushing a baby stroller in a Target store in Sandy Springs, Georgia when Junior Gibbons spotted him and attempted to record video of the rapper while he was shopping.
+Last Monday, Offset was pushing a baby stroller in a Target store in Sandy Springs, Georgia, when Junior Gibbons spotted him and attempted to record video of the rapper while he was shopping.
 He tried to speak to the Migos member, which prompted him to lash out.

-In the video Junior shot, he said “What up, Offset?” to which he responded, “Get the f*** out of my face.”
+In the video Gibbons shot, he said “What up, Offset?” to which he responded, “Get the f*** out of my face.”

 Offset then smacked the phone out of his hand, causing the device to crash to the ground and break, which severely cracked the screen.
-Last Friday Junior filed a police report after which the cops investigated and acquired a warrant.
+Last Friday, Gibbons filed a police report, after which the cops investigated and acquired a warrant.

-The incident is categorized as a felony because the phone was $800, which is the felony threshold, and police said it was an intentional act.
-Junior told TMZ that his family just wants Offset to pay what’s needed to replace the phone.
+The incident is categorized as a felony because the phone was worth $800, which is the felony threshold, and police said it was an intentional act.
+Gibson previously told TMZ that his family just wants Offset to pay what’s needed to replace the phone.

 The Migos rapper is also facing other legal issues, as TMZ reported he’s facing a felony gun possession charge that arose from a July 2018 arrest in Georgia.

 In February, prosecutors filed three charges against Offset that stemmed from an arrest where he was pulled over for an alleged improper lane change.

-According to the Clayton County D.A.’s Office, he is facing a felony charge for firearms possession by a convicted felon, and misdemeanor charges for marijuana possession and the prior lane change.
+According to the Clayton County District Attorney’s Office, he is facing a felony charge for firearms possession by a convicted felon, and misdemeanor charges for marijuana possession and the prior lane change.

 However, the felony charge of possession of a weapon was eventually dropped.
 Offset entered a not guilty plea and his upcoming court date is set for May.